Kermo27/KermoLauncher/README.md

 ./install.sh ./KermoLauncher
 ```

-That places the binary in `~/.local/bin/kermolauncher` (user-writable, so self-update works) and a
+That places the binary in `~/.local/bin/kermolauncher` (user-writable, so self-update works), a
-desktop entry under `~/.local/share/applications/`.
+desktop entry under `~/.local/share/applications/`, and the icon under
+`~/.local/share/icons/hicolor/256x256/apps/`.
 You can also run the plain
 `KermoLauncher-<version>-linux-x64` binary directly.

 Windows games launch through **Proton** by default on Linux (Settings → Windows games):
-`umu-run` when available, otherwise Steam Runtime + `proton run` (same idea as online-fix / SOFL).
+`umu-run` when available, otherwise Steam Runtime + `proton run` (runtime taken from Proton’s
+`toolmanifest.vdf`).
 Install GE-Proton under Steam’s `compatibilitytools.d`.
-Wine remains a selectable fallback.
+Wine remains a
-When `OnlineFix.ini` / `OnlineFix*.dll` is present, the launcher sets the usual
+selectable fallback.
+When `OnlineFix.ini` / `OnlineFix*.dll` is present, the launcher sets the
-`WINEDLLOVERRIDES` and SpaceWar (`480`) game id automatically.
-Steam should be running for
+usual `WINEDLLOVERRIDES` and SpaceWar (`480`) game id automatically and skips umu (same idea as
-online-fix multiplayer. `protontricks` remains for prefix tooling (VC++, .NET), not launch.
+online-fix / SOFL).
+Steam should be running for online-fix multiplayer. `protontricks` remains
+for prefix tooling (VC++, .NET), not launch.

 ## Nextcloud library layout